yowainwright/yowainwright.github.io/src/pages/2017-10-05-node-conf-van.md

 ### Compiler JS Notes (V8)

 [V8](https://en.wikipedia.org/wiki/Chrome_V8) is a JavaScript Compiler for the Chrome Browser that compiles JavaScript to Machine Code that is run in the browser.
 Previously, V8 was built to compile JavaScript strictly for the chrome browser which meant that open source projects like Node that were dependent on V8 ran into issues with V8 updated.
-Ofter time there was more acknowledgement and support but ultimately, Node support did not affect V8 Chrome timelines.
+After time there was more acknowledgement and support but ultimately, Node support did not affect V8 Chrome timelines.
 Now, that has changed.
 Node is a first class citizen of V8.
 This means that V8 updates must fully support Node to be released.

 There was more than 1 talk about V8.